A pellet stove is a great alternative to a full-fledged home heating system. It allows you to heat your home or workshop quickly and efficiently.

 - The stove is a bit noisy

-The Us Stove 6041HF isn’t your average pellet stove.
+The Us Stove 6041HF isn’t your average pellet burning stove.
 On top of being able to burn wood pellets and corn waste, the 6041 can burn olive pits, cherry pits, soybeans, processed silage, and biomass fuel grains.

 It’s one of the most economical home heating systems out there.
 This multi-fuel stove has 5 heat settings and 5 blower speed settings.

 The startup and operation are simple and easy thanks to the LED readouts and the built-in diagnostics.
 There’s also the auto mode that will automatically adjust the fan speed and thermostat according to your preferred heat setting.

 You don’t have to feed it premium wood pellets or fuels since its one-of-a-kind auger eliminates burn back.
 The capacity of the hopper is 60 lbs, so you won’t have to refill it more than once a day.

 According to the manufacturer, the 6041HF can efficiently heat an area of 2,000 sq ft.
 The ash pan is quite large.
 To allow for easy cleaning, it’s easy to open and easy to remove.

 If you would like to install the 6041HF by yourself, do know that the installation materials are not included, so it may be best to have it professionally installed instead.
 The only considerable downside of the 6041HF is the noise it makes.

 Drolet High Efficiency ECO-55 ST